 Pro Tip: The Outdoor Adventure Center has free parking on the east side of the building.
 Enter the main parking lot off Atwater Street or a smaller lot off St. Aubin Street.

-5. Visit The Detroit Historical Museum
+5. Detroit Historical Museum

 Located on the corner of Kirby and Woodward, the Detroit Historical Museum features a group of signature exhibits that tells Detroit’s story.
 First, what Detroit is famous for are cars.
 You’ll find a display on how Detroit became the Motor City, the story of how cars contributed to Detroit’s growth, and how Detroit built cars.
-The museum features classic cars from their collection.
+The museum features classic cars from its collection.

 In addition to Detroit’s automotive history, you’ll discover its pivotal role in the underground railroad, how the city stepped up during World War II to provide 30 percent of war material created in the United States, and about Motown, the city’s unique music scene.
 Finally, at the museum’s Legend Plaza, you’ll learn about the great men and women who have called Detroit home.

 On Belle Isle, you can explore another part of the Detroit Historical Museum in the Dossin Great Lakes Museum.
 The museum explains Detroit’s role in maritime history.
 One artifact I found interesting was the anchor from the SS Edmund Fitzgerald.
 They offer a variety of artifacts outdoors in addition to their indoor displays.

 Pro Tip: To obtain complete accessibility information, check out their website.